JordanRees1/flights/README.md

 # flights

-This will be the initial repoistory where I will investigate scrapping flight comparision websites in order to find the average cost between locations.
+This will be the initial repository where I will investigate scrapping flight comparison websites in order to find the average cost between locations.

 Plans

-[x] Lookup list of countries:cities and get their ariport codes
+[x] Lookup list of countries:cities and get their airport codes

 [x] Ensure this is formatted in the correct way for the flight web URLs required to search for flights